mhuang00/child00/_posts/2021-07-13-Postdoctoral.md

 <body>
 Job Title: Postdoctoral fellow<br /><br />

-The project aims to develop a new method for T2T haplotype resolved de novoassembly.
+The project aims to develop a new method for T2T haplotype resolved de novo assembly.
 To achieve this goal, we plan to use algorithms and AI methods ongraphs   and   strings.
 The   project   will   start   with   our   recently   developed   Raven assembler https://github.com/lbcb-sci/raven.<br/>
   <br/>
-The recent successful reconstruction of haploid Chm13 human cell line provedthat it is possible to reconstruct a genome from telomere to telomere correctly using existing sequencing technologies.<br/>
+The recent successful reconstruction of haploid Chm13 human cell line proved that it is possible to reconstruct a genome from telomere to telomere correctly using existing sequencing technologies.<br/>
   <br/>
 This project is part of an ambitious Asian Reference Genome project that aims to correctly   reconstruct   genomes   of   150   participants   (Chinese,   Malay   and   India), integrate   them   into   a   pangenome,   and   create   tools   to   use   them   in   the Singaporean National Precision Medicine program.<br />
   <br />